AdobeDocs/experience-manager-65.en/help/sites-deploying/single-sign-on.md

 When a value is found, the search is finished and this value is used.

-Configure the following two services to recognize the name of the attribute that stores the ssid:
+Configure the following two services to recognize the name of the attribute that stores the SSID :

 * The login module.
 * The SSO Authentication service.

-You must specify the same attribute name for both services.
+Specify the same attribute name for both services.
 The attribute is included in the `SimpleCredentials` that is provided to `Repository.login`.
 The value of the attribute is irrelevant and ignored, the mere presence of it is important and verified.

 ## Configuring SSO {#configuring-sso}

-To configure SSO for a AEM instance, you need to configure the [SSO Authentication Handler](/help/sites-deploying/osgi-configuration-settings.md#adobegranitessoauthenticationhandler):
+To configure SSO for a AEM instance, you configure the [SSO Authentication Handler](/help/sites-deploying/osgi-configuration-settings.md#adobegranitessoauthenticationhandler):

-1. When working with AEM there are several methods of managing the configuration settings for such services; see [Configuring OSGi](/help/sites-deploying/configuring-osgi.md) for more details and the recommended practices.
+1. When working with AEM, there are several methods of managing the configuration settings for such services; see [Configuring OSGi](/help/sites-deploying/configuring-osgi.md) for more details and the recommended practices.

    For example, for NTLM set: